SebastianVeigl/AI_on_the_edge_data_grabber/README.md

 ### Set-up
 - For setting up the focus of the camera you can use the included livestream function (<http://$CAM-IP$/stream>)
 - I have disabled the alignment algorithm by setting the *Alignment Algorithm* option in the Configuration to *Off*.
 This resulted in faster computation (no alignment step) and was sufficiently accurate.
-- For the self-illuminated segment display, the flashlight intensity can be decreased to 10% or lower.
+- For the self-illuminated segment display, the flashlight intensity can be decreased to 10% or lower, this will decrease reflections.

 ## Useful Resources for Own Searches